-- 1. Operating a vehicle with an engine manufactured prior to model year 2000. - 2.
+- Operating a vehicle with an engine manufactured prior to model year 2000. - 2.
 Driving within 150 air-mile radius. - 3.
-Driving a truck not more than 8 days during any 30-day period.
+Driving a truck not more than 8 days during any 30-day period outside the 150 air-mile radius..

 In the following situations, the driver is excused from having to maintain a log, but remains subject to time restrictions: